cebamps/advent-of-code-2021/notes.md

 # Day 15

+*Update:* Day 23 provided me a chance to reimplement Dijkstra using a more efficient edge-tracking algorithm.
+I made it as a separate module and reused it on D15 to check its correctness.
+It is much simpler and much more satisfying now!

 First one I'm very dissatisfied with!
 Step two ran very slowly, (around 30 minutes).
 I tried profiling, and it *seems* to indicate that the find-minimum step of Dijkstra is to blame for the slowness, but...
 I'll bet the array data